-The great rise in value of many estates between the time of the Confessor and the taking of the Survey in 1086, is evidence that among William's soldiers there must have been many labourers who, in the intervals of fighting, devoted themselves to the tillage of the soil, though they may have been assisted by new-comers, for it was not only ecclesiastics, soldiers and traders, who emigrated from all parts of western Europe, but whole families came over 5), and we have evidence of Flemish rural settlements in the names of Flempton, formerly Flemingtuna 6), Flendish Hundred 7), Fleming Hall 8) in Gosforth; Flimby 9) and Flimwell 10), if not rural settlements, were possibly held by a single lord whose family was ultimately of Flemish origin, as seems very probable in the case of Fleming Hall, which was owned in 1250 by Ricardus Flandrensis.
+The great rise in value of many estates between the time of the Confessor and the taking of the Survey in 1086, is evidence that among William's soldiers there must have been many labourers who, in the intervals of fighting, devoted themselves to the tillage of the soil, though they may have been assisted by new-comers, for it was not only ecclesiastics, soldiers and traders, who emigrated from all parts of western Europe, but whole families came over 5), and we have evidence of Flemish rural settlements in the names of Flempton in Suf., formerly Flemingtuna 6), and Flendish Hundred 7) in Cmb., Fleming Hall 8) in Gosforth in Cum.; Flimby 9) in Cum. and Flimwell 10) in Sus., if not rural settlements, were possibly held by a single lord whose family was ultimately of Flemish origin, as seems very probable in the case of Fleming Hall, which was owned in 1250 by Ricardus Flandrensis.